On Oct. 28, Dotan Nitzberg, an Israeli musician, delighted a young audience with classical music by Chopin, Mozart and Liszt at Memorial Hall.

 He said it’s been a process of regaining self-confidence after years of teachers bringing him down.

-Nitzberg graduated from a musical conservatory in Moscow and then pursued music studies in the United States.
+Nitzberg graduated from the Tel-Aviv Music Academy and then pursued music studies in the United States.
 He shared that because his parents always exposed him to all sorts of music genres from a young age, he developed a unique relationship with music.

 He recalls his first memory of playing the piano from a hospital bed, where he had been rushed to after experiencing a severe stress reaction.